Trux/Flat-foundation/README.md

 Flat-foundation
 =============

-This is a simple 'flat' theme for [pelican](http://docs.getpelican.com/en/3.2/) made using [foundation framework](http://foundation.zurb.com).
+This is a simple 'flat' theme fr pelican <http://mnmlist.com/theme>`_ made using foundation framework.

 Css
 -------

+Flat Icons of Social Media from [graphic design junction](http://graphicdesignjunction.com/2013/02/flat-icons-of-social-media/)

 The theme use 2 files

-*The ``main.css`` include all the CSS needed to render the theme *``normalize.css`` makes browsers render all elements more consistently and in line with modern standards.
+* The ``main.css`` include all the CSS needed to render the theme
+* ``normalize.css`` makes browsers render all elements more consistently and in line with modern standards.
 It precisely targets only the styles that need normalizing.

-Both are compressed using a [genetic Algorithms](http://www.youtube.com/watch?v=1eBygLzCi9I)
+minified version are compressed using a [genetic Algorithms](http://www.youtube.com/watch?v=1eBygLzCi9I)